prysmaticlabs/documentation/docs/install/mac.md

 ./prysm.sh beacon-chain
 ```

-> Advanced users: Not getting enough peers?
+> Not getting enough peers?
 Refer to the [improve P2P connectivity](/docs/prysm-usage/p2p-host-ip) section of this documentation for tips on network configuration.

 The `prysm.sh` script will now download and initialise the beacon chain with the specified parameters.
 The terminal will produce output like so: